dddrrreee/cs140e-25win/labs/6-bootloader/README.md

 If you forget this limitation, and (for example) print using `putk` when a message is arriving, you'll almost certainly lost some arriving bytes, and also get confused.
 Ask me how I know!

+#### Extensions

+There's useful [EXTENSIONS](EXTENSIONS.md).
+However, by far the most useful will be to make sure your pi-side code is rock solid, even under weird errors.
+The booloader is the lowest part of the system, so any bug will both effect the most programs and (generally) be the hardest to debug.

+A comprehensive to check the code is to take the traces the `my-install` emits and write a Unix-side replay program that will play them back to the pi, systematically introducing errors and checking that each leads to the pi rebooting with an error:
+ 1. replay the trace, and truncate after the first byte, checking that the pi does not lock up, but should timeout and reboot.
+Then replay and truncate after the second byte, etc.
+ 2. replay the trace, and corrupt the first byte, and make sure this gets detected by the pi and lead to a reboot.
+Then replay and corrupt the 2nd byte, etc.

+If your pi-side code passes these tests you'll be surprised if it breaks later.